dmitrymurashenkov/lossy/README.md

 * All settings are applied both to outgoing traffic and incoming traffic, so if you specify delay 100ms then roundtrip time will be 200ms.
 Use --from and --to to match packets more granularly.

-* Remember that your ssh session is affected by lossy also, so if you specify large delay, jitter, packet loss you may not be able to disable it via ssh.
+* Remember that your ssh session is affected by lossy also (if you alter -e option at least), so if you specify large delay, jitter, packet loss you may not be able to disable it via ssh.
 However all settings are reset after system reboot.

 * If both tbf and netem enabled then netem goes after tbf.

-* No need to specify 'limit' in tbf settings if netem is enabled, because netem also has 'limit' option and internal pfifo qdisc, so traffic will mainly be affected by this setting which we set to 20 (packets) by default.
+* No need to specify 'limit' in tbf settings if netem is enabled, because netem also has 'limit' option and internal pfifo qdisc, so traffic will mainly be affected by this setting which we set to 1000 (packets) by default.

 * If 'large segment offload' option (also known as TSO/GSO) is enabled in kernel (check with 'ethtool -k eth0') then inside kernel packets can be larger than MTU and be broken into MTU-size chunks only by network interface.
 This leads